tiberlas/dotfiles/.config/nvim/commands.md

 Change the search separator if the search separator is used in search string The search separator must be constant in search

+## Multy file search

+*GREP*

+For multi file search we use `vimgrep`.
+Note that *rg* is faster but I couldn't use it correctly.
+All found matches are in quickfix list that can be open on: `:copen`.
+There is a alias for this that opens the quickfix list:

+- `:Grep /SEARCH/ PATH` ex `Grep /actions/ **/ats/**/*.ts` searches actions only it the specified path
+- `:Grep /cSEARCH/ PATH` case insensitive SEARCH
+- `:Grep /CSEARCH/ PATH` case sensitive SEARCH
+- `:Grep /SEARCH/g PATH` global, matches multiple occurrences in the same line
+- `:Grep /SEARCH/f PATH` fuzzy

+## Replace in multiple files

+1. Use `Grep` (see the previous heading) to populate the quickfix list.
+2. `cdo s/OLD/NEW/` to replace all occurrences OLD with NEW in the quickfix list.

 ## Text objects

 Smart operators that make coding easier